 The added protection that it gives due to it being impact resistant is more than worth the extra money to upgrade from standard plastic.

-One last note before I leave you here if you are ordering polycarbonate lenses and it is intended to be used for sports or safety, it is not recommended to order the super thin polycarbonate and conventional thickness polycarbonate lenses should be used.
-Even though the super thin lenses still passes the FDA Drop Ball tests for impact resistance you should still stick with the thicker polycarbonate lenses for safety concerns.
+One last note before I leave you here if you are ordering polycarbonate lenses and it is intended to be used for sports or safety, it is not recommended to order the super-thin polycarbonate and conventional thickness polycarbonate lenses should be used.
+Even though the super-thin lenses still pass the FDA Drop Ball tests for impact resistance you should still stick with the thicker polycarbonate lenses for safety concerns.